 Your content will meet its desired objectives only when everyone on the team is clear on what those objectives are.
 So there’s no plausible excuse to not include or ask for these details in your content writing questionnaire.

-This is something that many brands overlook, but it can really supercharge your copywriting and make all the parts even more effective.
+This is something that many brands overlook when writing a brief, but it can really supercharge your content and make all the parts even more effective.